wandiabdullah/Acme-Shell-Sectigo/README.md

 sudo ./acme-caas-sectigo.sh

-You’ll be prompted for:
+You'll be prompted for:

+- EAB KID and EAB HMAC key (from Sectigo CAAS)
-- Domain name
+- Domain name (supports regular domains and wildcards like *.example.com)
+- Email address
+- Certificate name (optional, defaults to domain name)
+- Webroot path (optional, defaults to /var/www/DOMAIN)
-- Working directory (optional; defaults to /opt/sectigo)
+- Working directory (optional, defaults to /opt/sectigo)

-- PHP handler detection
+**For wildcard domains (*.example.com):**
+- Choose DNS validation method: `manual` or `cloudflare`
+- If `manual`: Follow the interactive prompts to add TXT records to your DNS
+- If `cloudflare`: Enter your Cloudflare API token (input is hidden for security)

+The script will:
-- Web server (Nginx or Apache) virtual host setup
+1. Detect your web server (Nginx or Apache)
+2. Auto-detect PHP version and configuration
+3. Request SSL certificate from Sectigo via ACME
+4. Configure virtual hosts for HTTP (port 80) and HTTPS (port 443)
+5. Reload your web server with the new configuration

 -------------------------------------------------------------------------------